fullon-labs/flon-core/docs/01_node/02_usage/03_development-environment/01_local-multi-node-testnet.md

 2493324ms thread-0   wallet_api_plugin.cpp:70      plugin_startup       ] starting wallet_api_plugin
 ```

 Look for a line saying the wallet is listening on 127.0.0.1:8899.
-This will indicate that `fowal` started correctly and is listening on the correct port.
+This will indicate that `fuwal` started correctly and is listening on the correct port.
 If you see anything else, or you see some error report prior to "starting wallet_api_plugin", then you need to diagnose the issue and restart.

-When `fowal` is running correctly, leave that window open with the wallet app running and move to the next terminal window.
+When `fuwal` is running correctly, leave that window open with the wallet app running and move to the next terminal window.

 ### 2. Create a Default Wallet